Mycroft1891/mws-restaurant-stage-1/README.md

 - Finally I added the required link and meta tags

 After all the changes the PWA score went up from 42 points to 91 points.
 The only change left on the PWA checklist is `redirect HTTP traffic to HTTPS` which is not possible using a development environment right now but using Firebase hosting and the free HTTPS it should fulfill that requirement.

+## Code Credit
+Some of the code I used are based of some articles I read and course I took at during this Nanodegree:
+- Service Worker: Based on the [SW course on Udacity](https://eu.udacity.com/course/offline-web-applications--ud899) with my own changes and ES6 features
+- Image resizing (`Gruntfile.js`): Based on the [Responsive Image course on Udacity](https://eu.udacity.com/course/responsive-images--ud882) and [MDN Docs](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)
+- Responsive CSS: Based on [Responsive Web Fundamentals](https://eu.udacity.com/course/responsive-web-design-fundamentals--ud893)
+- `mainfest.json`: This file was created by [Favicon Generator](https://www.favicon-generator.org/) not me, I just customized it to fit all the Chrome Lighthouse requirements using the PWA checklist and reference docs.